-The following table provides information with respect to compensation each of our eligible directors earned for their 2023 director services provided to us.
+The following table provides information with respect to compensation each of our eligible directors earned for their 2024 director services provided to us.

-2023 Director Compensation (1)
+2024 Director Compensation (1)

-Fees I Earned or
+Fees s Earned or

-Name Paid i n Cash (2) Stock A Awards (3) Total
+Name Paid l in Cash (2) Stock Awards (3) Total

-Thomas E. Barry \$ 95,000 \$ 20,130 \$ 115,130
+Thomas E. Barry \$ 100,000 \$ 20,216 \$ 120,216

-Loretta J. Feehan 95,000 20,130 115,130
+Loretta J. Feehan 100,000 20,216 120,216

-Terri L. Herrington 90,000 20,130 110,130
+Terri L. Herrington 97,500 20,216 117,716

-Kevin B. Kramer (4) 69,000 20,130 89,130

-Ann Manix 75,000 20,130 95,130
+Ann Manix 80,000 20,216 100,216

-Gina A. Norris (4) 1,000 -0- 1,000
+Gina A. Norris 95,000 20,216 115,216

-Mary A. Tidlund 70,000 20,130 90,130
+Mary A. Tidlund 75,000 20,216 95,216

-- (1) Certain non-applicable columns have been omitted from this table. - (2) Represents cash retainers and meeting fees the director earned for director services he or she provided to us in 2023. - (3) Represents the value of 1,100 shares of our class A common stock we granted to each of the eligible directors on May 24, 2023.
-For the purposes of this table, we valued these stock awards at the \$18.30 closing price per share of such shares on their date of grant, consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718. - (4) Gina A. Norris was appointed as a CompX director in November 2023.
-Kevin B. Kramer was a CompX director until October 2023.
+- (1) Certain non-applicable columns have been omitted from this table. - (2) Represents cash retainers and meeting fees the director earned for director services he or she provided to us in 2024. - (3) Represents the value of 800 shares of our class A common stock we granted to each of the eligible directors on May 22, 2024.
+For the purposes of this table, we valued these stock awards at the \$25.27 closing price per share of such shares on their date of grant, consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718.

 Pay Versus Performance.
 The Pay Versus Performance Table below summarizes compensation values previously reported in the Summary Compensation Table of our proxy statements and other information, as required by SEC rules.
-We did not use any specific financial performance measures to link executive compensation of our named executive officers to company performance for 2023; see the discussion in the Compensation Discussion and Analysis section of this proxy statement.
+We did not use any specific financial performance measures to link executive compensation of our named executive officers to company performance for 2024; see the discussion in the Compensation Discussion and Analysis section of this proxy statement.
 As used in this section (including the charts below), "NEOs" means the persons designated in our proxy statement as our named executive officers for the applicable year, and "PEO" means our principal executive officer.